-- Click New Role Collection, and in the next screen specify a name (for example, Test Transport).
+- Click the + icon to create a new role collection, and on the next screen specify a name (for example, Test Transport).
 A link to the new role collection is added (with the name of the role collection as link text).

 - Click the link with the role collection name.

-- On the overview page for the role collection, click Add Role.
+- On the overview page for the role collection, click Edit.